-Stock options granted under the 2015 Equity Incentive Plan shall vest over a period of time as previously determined by the Board of Directors, subject to the option holder's continuous service through each applicable vesting date.
-Consummation of the Merger will not automatically cause the vesting of options under the 2015 Equity Incentive Plan, but the Company's Board of Directors provided that the vesting of all outstanding options under the 2015 Equity Incentive Plan that are held by current employees or other service providers will be accelerated upon the consummation of the Merger Agreement.
+Stock options granted under the 2015 Equity Incentive Plan vest over a period of time as previously determined by the Board of Directors, subject to the option holder's continuous service through each applicable vesting date.
+Under the options agreements, consummation of the Merger would not automatically cause the vesting of options under the 2015 Equity Incentive Plan.
+However, on December 14, 2020, the Board provided that the vesting of all outstanding options that were granted before December 14, 2020, under the 2015 Equity Incentive Plan that are held by current employees or other service providers, would be accelerated upon the consummation of the Merger Agreement.
+Accordingly, stock options to purchase an aggregate of 2,684,026 shares of common stock became vested immediately under this modification.
 Under ASC 718, the Company treated this event as a modification of these stock option awards.
-The Company determined that the increase in fair value of the number was immaterial, and as such, no additional cost was recognized.
+The Company determined that the increase in fair value of the stock options was immaterial, and as such, no additional cost was recognized.